mohae/quine/README.md

 # quine
+WIP: generates the skeleton app but more work do be done for the final (hopefully) form.
+See the TODO section.

 Quine isn't actually a quine.

 In William Gibson's "Burning Chrome", Bobby Quine is a software expert and part of the duo that burns Chrome.